Everyone wins, including men, when feminine leadership behaviors take center stage.

 Both recruiters appreciated the candid communication, which allowed them to confidently raise their offer package and provide flexibility with timelines.
 This led to a higher base salary, the most desirable aspects of one job description being written into the other, and even a sincere “good luck” from one recruiter as the candidate headed off to visit the other.
 Although she eventually had to let one of these companies down, the positive candidate experience resulted in an open door for future employment opportunities at this company, as everyone parted on great terms.

 It’s tempting to focus on the ways in which men and women are different from one another in negotiations, backed up as they are by the research evidence.
 Yet men and women are not monolithic groups.
 All of us have had women colleagues who can beat their chest alongside the men in her group without missing a beat.
-For some women, that kind of behaviour may come naturally, and it enables them to persist and succeed in highly competitive situations.
+For some women, that kind of behavior may come naturally, and it enables them to persist and succeed in highly competitive situations.
 For other women, expressing vulnerability – a trait that comes more naturally to many – is key to engendering trust and extracting information from opponents, which are also important skills in negotiations.

-Increasingly, research has shown that authenticity – bringing our ‘true’ self to work, including negotiations – leads to greater gains than suppressing aspects of our identities that do not confirm to stereotypes.
+Increasingly, research has shown that authenticity – bringing our ‘true’ self to work, including negotiations – leads to greater gains than suppressing aspects of our identities that do not conform to stereotypes.
 Simply put, it’s better to play to your strengths than to try to transform yourself into someone you’re not.

 Mutually support other women